Welcome to Red River College!

 I’m Norlan Page and I am one of the Student Integration Coordinators here at Red River College.
 Part of my role is to welcome new immigrant and international students in career programs to Red River College, to help students find the resources they need to get settled in the College and local community, and to share knowledge and strategies to successfully achieve their goals.
 I am happy to share a number of videos from members of our College community to help you prepare for a great start to your education journey at Red River College.

-If you have any questions or difficulties as you are completing this Cultural Awareness Course, contact me at firstname.lastname@example.org.
+If you have any questions or difficulties as you are completing this Cultural Orientation, contact me at firstname.lastname@example.org.
 I would be happy to help.

 Get Ready for Success!

-The purpose of this pre-program Cultural Awareness Course is to give you an opportunity to learn about Cultural Diversity in preparation for your intercultural learning experience at Red River College.
-You should plan to spend about 3 hours on the course material, including watching the video segments and completing the Reflection Worksheet and Personal Action Plan.
+The purpose of this pre-program Cultural Orientation is to give you an opportunity to learn about Cultural Diversity in preparation for your intercultural learning experience at Red River College.
+You should plan to spend about 3 hours on the orientation material, including watching the video segments and completing the Reflection Worksheet and Personal Action Plan.

 Through these videos, you may become more aware of the cultural diversity around you and how your own unique cultural background shapes how you see and experience the world.
 We will explore examples and strategies of how to communicate, live, and work in diverse environments and with people who are culturally different from you, and discuss the journey of integration, becoming a contributing and active member of a new community.

-In order to successfully finish this course, you will need to complete the following steps:
+In order to successfully finish this orientation, you will need to complete the following steps:

 - Watch all the linked videos.